asynkron/protoactor-website/hugo/content/docs/middleware.md

 Receive middleware intercepts incoming messages.
 It is injected using the `Props.WithReceiveMiddleware()` method.
 Each middleware will be invoked in the order they were passed, and is responsible for invoking the next middleware.

-A receive middleware consists of a method/delegate which takes a `Receive` argument, which is the next middleware to invoke, and returns a `Receive` method.
-Together, the middlewares and the actor's `Receive` method form a chain, where each middleware should call the next and return it's result.
+A receive middleware consists of a method/delegate which takes a `Receive` argument, which is the next middleware to invoke and returns a `Receive` method.
+Together, the middlewares and the actor's `Receive` method form a chain, where each middleware should call the next and return its result.
 The signature of a receive middleware is `Func<Receive, Receive>`.

 ### Example
 ```csharp